HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

 In this script, we simulated synthetic breeding following the "intra-village bull" scheme.
-- A first generation of crossbred animals (G21) were produced by mating local cows from the smallholder farms with exotic bulls.
+- a first generation of crossbred animals (G21) were produced by mating local cows from the smallholder farms with exotic bulls.
-- Five best crossbred bulls in a village v<sub>i</sub> were selected and randomly allocated to farms located in the same village (v<sub>i</sub>).
+- five best crossbred bulls in a village (i) were selected and randomly allocated to farms located in the same village (i).

 We assumed
 - phenotypic selection using a multi-trait selection index including body weight and tick count incidence for the crossbred cows and bulls (see `SimParameters.R`).
 - a cooperation between farmers from the same village for the exchanges of semen.

 ## Crossbreeding - synthetic "exchanged-village bull"

 ##### Code